William Perry (American football): Media appearances

+In November 2000 Perry participated in a boxing match against former NFL player Bob Sapp during a Toughman Contest which aired on FX, Perry lost the bout.
 In 2002, Perry participated in (and lost) a Celebrity Boxing match against 7'7" former NBA player Manute Bol.

 Perry participated in a World Wrestling Federation battle royal at WrestleMania 2 in Rosemont, Illinois in 1986.
 In 2006, he returned to the Chicago area to be inducted into the "Celebrity Wing" of the WWE Hall of Fame by John Cena.

-In 2003, he appeared in Nathan's Hot Dog Eating Contest as a "celebrity contestant."
-He stopped eating 5 minutes into the competition.
+In 2003, he appeared in Nathan's Hot Dog Eating Contest as a "celebrity contestant".
+He stopped eating five minutes into the competition.
 Also in 2003, he appeared in a TV movie on Comedy Central called Windy City Heat, opposite an aspiring actor named Perry Caravello, who is led to believe he is acting in a major motion picture.
 He also made a short appearance in the opening of According to Jim (Season 8, Episode 15).

 Pop culture

-In 1987, Hasbro included an action figure of Perry in their G.I.
+In 1987, Hasbro produced an action figure of Perry for their G.I.
 Joe toy line.
-The Fridge – William "Refridgerator" Perry – was first available as a mail-order offer from Hasbro Direct in early 1987.
-He was available through 1988, and then again in 1989.
+The Fridge – William "Refrigerator" Perry – was first available in early 1987 as a mail-order offer from Hasbro Direct.
+He was made available again through 1988, and then again in 1989.
 The figure had the number 72 emblazoned on his chest (the number Perry wore on his Chicago Bears jersey).

 Television

-In 1986, Perry appeared as himself in an episode of The A-Team alongside fellow WWE star Hulk Hogan.
+In 1986, Perry appeared as himself in an episode of The A-Team alongside WWF star Hulk Hogan.

+He also appeared on a 2002 episode of Comedy Central's The Man Show.